MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/management/workload-groups.md

 A workload group serves as a container for requests (queries, commands) that have similar classification criteria.
 Workload groups and [workload group policies](#workload-group-policies) are a means of resource governance for incoming requests to the cluster, and allow aggregate monitoring of the requests.
 When a request's execution begins, the request is classified and assigned to a specific workload group.
 Then, the request runs using the policies assigned to the workload group.

 Workload groups are defined at the cluster level.
-Up to 10 custom workload groups may be defined in addition to the two built-in workload groups.
+Up to 10 custom workload groups may be defined in addition to the three built-in workload groups.

 > [!NOTE]
 > Requests that aren't queries or control commands aren't included in the scope of workload groups.
 For example: streaming ingestion requests.

 ## Built-in workload groups

-There are two pre-defined workload groups: [the `internal` workload group](#internal-workload-group) and [the `default` workload group](#default-workload-group).
+There are three pre-defined workload groups: [the `internal` workload group](#internal-workload-group), [the `default` workload group](#default-workload-group) and [the `$materialized-views` workload group](#materialized-views-workload-group).

 ### Default workload group